pajtai/WikiBuddy/README.md

 git commit -a -m "your wiki update message here" git push
 ```
-* Go look at the changes
+* Go look at the changes on GitHub.